AlizeeFR/My-programming-studies/README.md

  - PHP, MongoDB, Ruby on Rails

- Degrees:
+ Planed Degrees over the next 8 years:
   1) (Accredited) Asssociate degrees in:
      - Management
      - Marketing
-  2) Bachelor of Science BSc, Computer Science
+  2) Bachelor of Science BSc, Computer Science  -- 1/2 done
-  3) Bachelor of Arts, International Management ??? electrical engineering? biomed????
+  3) Bachelor of Science, International Management ??? electrical engineering? biomed????
-     - Accredited Specializations in Supply Chain & Logistics and hospitality/tourism
+     - Accredited Specializations/Certificates in Supply Chain & Logistics and hospitality/tourism
   3) Master of Education in Curriculum and Instruction (M.Ed)
   4) replace the above with med school & master's in biomed ???????